ThoSe1990/cwt-cucumber/README.md

 ### Example: Date-Range

 A more complex example is defined below.
-We want to parse an event between single quotes and the date as a a range when the event happens.
-Therefore we need to regex patterns:
+We want to parse an event (which is represented as string) and two dates.
+Therefore we add following regex patterns:
 - Event in single quotes: `'(.*?)'` and
 - The dates in the format: `from November 11, 2024 to December 12, 2024`: `from ([A-Za-z]+) (\d{1,2}), (\d{4}) to ([A-Za-z]+) (\d{1,2}), (\d{4})`.